lesniak43/ProjektProgramistyczny2015/README.md

 use the mouse to drag points across the face snapshot

-c - start/pause webcam
+'c' - start/pause webcam
-s - save changes (warning! all unsaved changes are lost if you unpause the webcam or use keys '>', '<') i/u - rotate shape (warning! this action, if performed repeatedly, results in distiortions of points' coordinates) j/k/l/h - move shape
+'s' - save changes (warning! all unsaved changes are lost if you unpause the webcam or use keys '>', '<') 'i' / 'u' - rotate shape (warning! this action, if performed repeatedly, results in distiortions of points' coordinates) 'j' / 'k' / 'l' / 'h' - move shape
-</> - go to next/previous shapshot
+'>' / '<' - go to next/previous shapshot
-+ - make a copy of current snapshot and append it to the list of images e - equalize the snapshot (not recommended) z - show/hide edges x - show/hide vertices
+'+' - make a copy of current snapshot and append it to the list of images 'e' - equalize the snapshot (not recommended)
+'z' - show/hide edges
+'x' - show/hide vertices

 train: